Boris Johnson referred to police over fresh claims he broke lockdown rules

 Former PM referred to the police after his ministerial diary reportedly revealed visits by friends to Chequers during pandemic

-Boris Johnson has been referred to police by the Cabinet Office over new claims he broke lockdown rules, it has been reported.
+Boris Johnson has been referred to police by the Cabinet Office over new claims he broke lockdown rules.

-The former prime minister was referred to the Metropolitan Police and Thames Valley Police after his diary reportedly revealed visits by friends to Chequers during the pandemic.
+The former prime minister was referred to the Metropolitan Police and Thames Valley Police after his diary reportedly revealed visits by friends to Chequers during the pandemic, according to The Times.

-The Cabinet Office passed on its concerns after several visits to the prime minister’s grace and favour residence were highlighted in the run up to a public inquiry into the pandemic, according to The Times.
+The Cabinet Office passed on its concerns after several visits to the prime minister’s grace and favour residence were highlighted in the run up to a public inquiry into the pandemic.

 The privileges committee, which is investigating claims Mr Johnson misled parliament over Partygate, has been informed.